 The history of tiramisu is a bit of a mystery.
 Tiramisu first appeared in cookbooks in the 1960s.
-Roberto Linguanotto claims that he came up with this dessert, but others claim that tiramisu has a much longer history and, that it was already served in the 17th century.
-From the 1960’s the popularity of this delicacy increased rapidly and soon conquered the rest of the world.
+Roberto Linguanotto claims that he came up with this dessert, but others claim it is much older than that and that chefs were already making this delicious dessert in the 17th century.
+From the 1960s, the popularity of this dessert rapidly increased, and it soon conquered the rest of the world.

 Whisk the softened mascarpone of cream cheese until smooth and aff the cooled egg mixture.

-Stir in one spoon of the whipped cream to the mascarpone.
-Add the rest and gently fold it in.
+Stir in a few spoons of the whipped cream to the mascarpone and mix it well.
+Add the rest of the whipped cream and gently fold it in.

-Pour the coffee and the marsala into a shallow bowl and dip the ladyfingers in the coffee mixture.
+Pour the coffee and the marsala wine into a shallow bowl and dip the ladyfingers in the coffee mixture.
 Cover the bottom of your 8x8 pan

-Spread half of the mascarpone mixture over the ladyfingers and sprinkle some cacao powder over the top.
+spread half of the mascarpone mixture over the ladyfingers and sprinkle some cacao powder over the top.

 repeat steps 5 and 6 and covers the tiramisu with plastic wrap.
-Let your tiramisu chill in the fridge for at least 5 hours but it is even better to leave it in the fridge overnight.
+Let your tiramisu chill in the fridge for at least 5 hours, but it is better to leave it in the fridge overnight.

 Sprinkle some cocoa powder over your tiramisu before serving.